RULES AND CONSTITUTION OF BLACKDOWN MENDIP RIDING CLUB

 42. In the event that the Club is dissolved but either merged with another riding club or its activities transferred to a successor Club, all assets of the Club shall be transferred, after all liabilities have been met to the merged or successor riding club

-44. Should you have any issues or complaints with the riding club or any of its members you should first contact Blackdown Mendip Riding Club chairperson; www.blackdownmendiprc.co.uk/committee.htm If you wish to log a formal complaint then you should do so in writing and send to the chairperson of Blackdown Mendip Riding Club.
+44. If you have any issues or complaints with the riding club or any of its members you should first contact Chair of Blackdown Mendip Riding Club through email@example.com .
+If you wish to log a formal complaint then you should do so in writing and send to the chairperson of Blackdown Mendip Riding Club.

 Escalation of complaints can be done through the following channels;

-• First contact: Chair of Blackdown Mendip Riding Club through our contact form
+• First contact: Chair of Blackdown Mendip Riding Club firstname.lastname@example.org

 • Second contact: Chair of Area 12 http://www.brcarea12.org.uk/committee